Requirements and Policies

 All undergraduate students must also meet the Undergraduate Registration Requirement.

-In addition to meeting with an academic adviser on a regular basis, students should routinely check their academic requirements—accessible via CAESAR and McCormick MAS—to ensure that they are meeting their degree requirements; any concerns about progress or discrepancies in the reports should be promptly discussed with an adviser.
+In addition to meeting with an academic adviser on a regular basis, students should routinely check their academic requirements—accessible via the CAESAR degree progress report and McCormick MAS—to ensure that they are meeting their degree requirements; students should promptly discuss any concerns about progress or discrepancies in the report with an adviser.